So, you're one of the lucky ones, and your teenager has a natural inclination for sports, or you've been successful in persuading them to try.

 They're not chewable and are a little on the big side, but if your teenage daughter doesn't struggle too terribly with big pills, these should make your to-try list.

-Age and Boys vs. Girls
+Age and Boys vs. Girls (Vitamin For Teens needs)

 Unless you see something radically different (like a profoundly higher amount of iron) you shouldn't have anything to worry about.